Board of Directors

 Chris Walker has more than 20 years of experience working with leading companies on environmental issues with a concentration over the last 15 years on climate change and sustainability.
 Chris has a diversity of exposure and executive experience in the climate and sustainability space including carbon markets and policy, risk mitigation, clean-tech, governance and socially-responsible investing.

-Chris is presently leading EY's Climate Change and Sustainability Services offerings and market development focused on Financial Service and Insurance clients in North America as well as the Global Sports Industry.
+He was previously leading EY's Climate Change and Sustainability Services offerings and market development focused on Financial Service and Insurance clients in North America as well as the Global Sports Industry.
 He has extensive experience in identification and execution of business value propositions for climate and sustainability.

 Chris serves as a liaison with leading NGO's, advocacy groups and sustainability business coalitions, focused on determining partnership and market positioning opportunities with thought leaders and standard setting organizations.